-The 7-Day Creativity Challenge helps you develop a deeper understanding of creativity and its related skills and habits so that you can incorporate creative approaches into your daily life, inspire resourceful solutions and enhance your well-being.
+The 7-Day Creativity Challenge helps you develop a deeper understanding of creativity and its related skills and habits so that you can incorporate creative approaches into your daily life, inspire innovative solutions and enhance your well-being.

-Valued at USD 27, this is an online mini-course with seven micro-lessons delivered straight to your inbox.
+For only USD 27, this online mini-course with seven micro-lessons is delivered straight to your inbox.

 Each email, which will take no more than one minute to read, contains a micro-lesson and a creative challenge for the day.